Colleen Johnson, MS, RD

 Dear Students and Family,

 Each year, the students in both courses will have the opportunity to visit the prestigious Culinary Institute of America (CIA) in Hyde Park, New York.
-The students will get a tour of the institute by one of the senior culinary students and learn what it takes to become culinary or pastry chef.
-Following the tour, we will have a full course lunch at one of the CIA's fine restaurants which is completely run by the Culinary Institute students.
+The students will get a tour of the institute by one of the senior culinary students at the institute and learn what it takes to become a culinary or pastry chef.
+Following the tour, we will have a full course lunch at one of the CIA's fine restaurants, which is completely run by the Culinary Institute students.
 Although most students do not aspire to become chefs, I am certain that this experience will give them a greater appreciation for the culinary world.